-The Federal Governments has announced a second stage COVID-19 economic package.
+The Federal Governments continues to offer support through its COVID-19 economic package.
 We’ll make sure income support and other payments made by the Government are processed as quickly as possible.

 The Government also gave you access to up to $10,000 of your superannuation in 2019-20, and a further $10,000 in 2020-21.
 Applications closed on 31 December 2020.

-* Important information - Based on your circumstances, you can defer repayments on your home loan, residential investment loan, lines of credit, personal loans, personal credit cards, equipment finance and personal overdrafts for up to six months.
+* Important information - Based on your circumstances, you may defer repayments on your home loan, residential investment loan, lines of credit, personal loans, personal credit cards, equipment finance and personal overdrafts.